NFL Rumors: Cam Newton’s Positive Coronavirus Test Could Put Jarrett Stidham In Line To Start For Patriots

 — SportsCenter (@SportsCenter) October 3, 2020

 Newton’s positive coronavirus test also comes amid one of the league’s first team-centered outbreaks, with more than 15 members of the Tennessee Titans organization contracting COVID-19.
-As Yahoo Sports reported, the NFL was forced to re-adjust the schedule to move the game between the Titans and Pittsburgh Steelers to Week 7, giving both of them a bye this week.
+As Yahoo Sports reported, the NFL was forced to readjust the schedule and move the game between the Titans and Pittsburgh Steelers to Week 7, giving both of them a bye this week.
 Major League Baseball went through similar scheduling difficulties when several teams were hit with a surge of cases, with some teams missing long stretches and forcing the league to make shifts and schedule a number of double-headers to make up the lost games.
-It was not clear how the NFL would handle a similar situation, as there is less flexibility in the 17-week football schedule.
+It’s not clear how the NFL would handle a similar situation, as there is less flexibility in the 17-week football schedule.

 #Patriots players were alerted this morning to come in and get POC tests because a player had tested positive.
 That player is Cam Newton.
 The immediate results were no more positives.
 As we’ve seen in Tennessee, results often take days to manifest.